mr-mcox/bcf-sound-documentation/docs/source/checklists/ppt/before_service.rst

     * Check the batteries in the remote with the battery tester in the metal cabinet
     * Verify that the remote works by turning it on and advancing a slide

-- [_] Place powerpoint remote on the podium
+- [_] Place powerpoint remote with wireless mic

   .. ifconfig:: detail in ('high')

-    * Turn the remote off and place on the podium
+    * The lead sound engineer will take both to the pre-service meeting